Cost Center Meaning

 The concept of responsibility accounting revolves around a company’s internal accounting and budgeting.
 The main objective of the accounting type is to help a company in planning and control its expense centers, which are also known as responsibility centers.

 Usually, responsibility accounting entails the preparation of the budget (annual or monthly) for each cost pool.
 After that, all the transactions of the company are classified by cost pool, and a periodic report is created, which is the input for further cost analysis.
-The reports capture the actual expense vis-à-vis the budgeted expense which helps in the determination of the variance between the budgeted and the actual amounts.
-Consequently, responsibility accounting provides to the company the periodic feedback of each manager’s performance.
+The reports capture the actual expense vis-à-vis the budgeted expense, which helps in the determination of the variance between the budgeted and the actual amounts.
+Consequently, responsibility accounting provides the company the periodic feedback of each manager’s performance.

 #2 – Profit Center

 A profit center is an organizational division that is accountable for its own profitability on a standalone basis.
 A profit center is responsible for controlling its own cost and generating revenue and consequently for its own net earnings.
-Consequently, managers have the authority to make decisions for matters related to product pricing and operating expenses.
+Hence, managers have the authority to make decisions for matters related to product pricing and operating expenses.
 All the different profit centers within an organization can be ranked from being the most profitable to be the least profitable.

 #3 – Investment Center

 An investment center is an organizational division that contributes to a company’s profitability by efficiently utilizing the capital.
 A company usually evaluates the performance of its investment center based on the revenue generated through capital investment.
 An investment center is also responsible for its own revenues, expenses, and assets.
 An investment center is also known as an investment division.

 This has been a guide to what is Cost Center Accounting and its meaning.
 Here we discuss the top 6 types of cost centers along with practical examples and its relevance and uses.
 You may learn more about our articles below on accounting –